 - a) Users should be aware that sending electronic mail to any extended group including but not limited to social networking sites and blogs, or even to a list of recipients, is considered to constitute its publication.
 Likewise, placing information onto a computing system in such a way as to make it accessible via the World Wide Web is considered to constitute its publication. - b) No item should be published using the University's facilities that could be considered to be defamatory, discreditable or injurious to the University's reputation, that in any way contravenes current legislation, or that could result in any violation of the JANET Acceptable Use Policy.
-The University reserves the right to remove any such material and to remove access rights in order to prevent further publishing of such material.
+The University reserves the right to remove any such material and to remove access rights in order to prevent further publishing of such material. - c) The University may allow users to publish information over which it does not exercise any specific editorial control.
+However, unless the user has been duly authorised to act officially on behalf of the University, it disclaims all responsibility for such publications and asserts that the user will be held responsible for any infringements of law or applicable regulation, and for any consequent claims.

-7 Programs, often in the form of scripts or applets, that are downloaded across the network and run on a local machine are often referred to as mobile code.
+&lt;sup>10 Programs, often in the form of scripts or applets, that are downloaded across the network and run on a local machine are often referred to as mobile code.

-- c) The University may allow users to publish information over which it does not exercise any specific editorial control.
-However, unless the user has been duly authorised to act officially on behalf of the University, it disclaims all responsibility for such publications and asserts that the user will be held responsible for any infringements of law or applicable regulation, and for any consequent claims. - d) Where the University has not duly authorised the user to act officially on its behalf, the user must make it clear that the views they express are their own and do not reflect those of the University or their individual School/Department.
+- d) Where the University has not duly authorised the user to act officially on its behalf, the user must make it clear that the views they express are their own and do not reflect those of the University or their individual School/Department.
 An explicit disclaimer should be included unless it is clear from the context that the author is representing the University or their School/Department.
 A standard disclaimer for addition to e-mails sent to external parties is available from https://intranet.uea.ac.uk/is/itregs/userguide/emaildisclaim. - e) Users should ensure that any information that is posted on a University website is accurate and reviewed regularly (at least on an annual basis).